XanderStrike/library-counter/README.md

 `/graph` Displays a graph of activity over the last 24 hours.
 Useful for embedding into larger information boards.

+`/customgraph` Displays a custom graph given an interval.

 **API**

 `/api/<period>` Outputs a JSON array of all the times in the given time period*

 `/api/count/<period>` Outputs a count of all recorded activity in the given time period*

+`/api/interval/<start>/<end>` Outputs a JSON array of all times that fall between the start and end times (given in integer time)

 *Periods include `today` for current day starting at midnight, `hour` for the past hour, `day` for last 24 hours, `week` for last 7 days, `month` for last 30 days, `year` for last 365 days.